YouTube Downloader MCP server

 Manual Start

-If needed, start the server manually:
+If you need to start the server manually:

 npx @kevinwatt/yt-dlp-mcp